BOJ's Kuroda warns against premature talk of exit from stimulus

 The BOJ has stood pat on policy since deploying an intense burst of stimulus in April last year, when it pledged to double base money via aggressive asset purchases to achieve its 2 percent inflation target in roughly two years.

-While private-sector analysts remain sceptical on whether inflation will accelerate so quickly, Kuroda has repeatedly voiced confidence that Japan will hit the target sometime during the next fiscal year beginning in April 2015.
+While private-sector analysts remain skeptical on whether inflation will accelerate so quickly, Kuroda has repeatedly voiced confidence that Japan will hit the target sometime during the next fiscal year beginning in April 2015.

 His optimistic tone has led market players to scale back expectations of a near-term expansion of stimulus.
 While many still expect the BOJ's next move to be an easing of policy, most of them now project the timing to be delayed by several months to around October, a Reuters poll showed.